Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

 Modules are already known to the front-end community.
 There were implemented via different libraries like [RequireJS][requirejs] or [Browserify][browserify] but fortunately now we can use the native solution built in ES6.
 One of the principal of modules is that they have to be specified in one dedicated file.
-Every module is a singleton, which means that there should exist maximum one instance independently? of how may times particular module was imported.
-The whole module is executed once it is loaded and it's content is encapsulated, preventing from the pollution of the global namespace.
+Every module is a singleton, which means that there exists at most one instance of the module regardless of how many times it was imported.
+The whole module is executed once it is loaded and it's content is encapsulated, preventing the pollution of the global namespace.

 Exporting modules in ES6 is very easy and straightforward: